When a Family Business Depends Too Much on One Person

 That's not a delegation problem.
 That's a family system running a business it was never designed to run.

 According to the Family Business Institute, over 70 percent of family businesses fail to survive into the second generation.
 Not because of market conditions.
 Not because of bad strategy.
-Because of unresolved internal dynamics that nobody wanted to name out loud.
+Because of unresolved internal patterns that nobody wanted to name out loud.

 That's not a business statistic.
 That's a pattern.